Official Website of the Author

 At the wheel of the S S Great Britain in Bristol, one of the vessels featured in my book: Farewell to Old England Forever.

-Doug at work in the study
+At work in the study

 Kodak Brownie 6 Folding c.1937